Sons of Liberty

 Boston Tea Party

-demonstration (1773) by citizens of Boston who (disguised as Indians) raided three British ships in Boston harbor and dumped hundreds of chests of tea into the harbor
+demonstration (1773) by citizens of Boston who (disguised as Indians) raided three British ships in Boston harbor and dumped hundreds of chests of tea into the harbor.
+Significance: From this party Britain realized they need more control over the colonies.
+Also this is a big revolution, a small war.

 First Continental Congress

-They organized the continental Army, called on the colonies to send troops, selected George Washington to lead the army, and appointed the committee to draft the Declaration of Independence
+They organized the continental Army, called on the colonies to send troops, selected George Washington to lead the army, and appointed the comittee to draft the Declaration of Independence.
+Significance: The Congress adopted the Declaration, acted as the government for the colonies during the war, raised an army and navy, approved the creation of the Articles of Confederation, and negotiated the peace with Great Britain.

 British soldiers fired into a crowd of colonists who were teasing and taunting them.
 Five colonists were killed.
-The colonists blamed the British and the Sons of Liberty and used this incident as an excuse to promote the Revolution
+The colonists blamed the British and the Sons of Liberty and used this incident as an excuse to promote the Revolution.
+Significance: The massacre drew attention to the issues between the colonists and the British style of rule, and colonial sentiment was turned against King George III.

-British colonial policy during the reigns of George I and George II. relaxed supervision of internal colonial affairs by royal bureaucrats contributed significantly to the rise of American self government
+British colonial policy during the reigns of George I and George II. relaxed supervision of internal colonial affairs by royal bureacrats contributed significantly to the rise of American self government.
+Significance: Salutary Neglect let the United States grow and mature on its own in order to become a more powerful independent nation.

 Committees of Correspondence

-an act passed by the British parliament in 1756 that raised revenue from the American colonies by a duty in the form of a stamp required on all newspapers and legal or commercial documents
+an act passed by the British parliament in 1756 that raised revenue from the American colonies by a duty in the form of a stamp required on all newspapers and legal or commercial documents.
+Significance: It was the proverbial straw that broke the camels back and lead to the formation of the committees of correspondence during the colonial period that ultimately lead to the revolution.

 Marquis de Lafayette